 The final approval of a new hire or for refilling any position which is vacated by resignation, retirement, or for any other reason needs to be made by the President.
-This decision should be preceded by a position analysis of what the job entails.
+This decision should be preceded by a position analysis of what the job entails and review of the position by relevant campus stakeholders (please see the Shared Governance Addendum in the Handbook).

-The decision to refill will depend on the importance and urgency of the tasks for serving students or other primary customers, anticipated changes in the area, enrollment trends, and budget resources.
+The decision to refill will depend on: importance and urgency of the tasks for serving students or other primary customers, anticipated changes in the area, enrollment trends, and budget resources.
 Hiring and rehiring will be reviewed in light of the long-range plan for the College.
-All options for re-filling, including leaving the position vacant for a period of time or indefinitely, restructuring the tasks among the other employees of the department or even among other college offices, discontinuing the position, changing the position to a part-time position, or outsourcing the tasks of the position will be considered.
+All options to refilling including: leaving the position vacant for a period of time or indefinitely, restructuring the tasks among the other employees of the department or even among other college offices, discontinuing the position, changing the position to a part-time position, or outsourcing the tasks of the position will be considered.
 Consideration will be given to whether the position is filled via an internal or external search.
-In all cases, decisions to rehire or to hire a new position must define the desired and required expertise, experience, skills and abilities, certifications and degrees, traits and aspects of institutional fitness appropriate to the job, including consideration of diversity.
+In all cases, decisions to rehire or to hire a new position must define the desired and required expertise, experience, skills and abilities, certifications and degrees, traits and aspects of institutional fitness appropriate to the job including consideration of diversity.